If a house is divided against itself, that house cannot stand~ Mark 3:25 NIV

 The Hyde amendment became law on September 30th, 1976.
 The amendment was named for its chief sponsor, Henry J. Hyde.
 It forbids the use of federal tax dollars to pay for abortions.
 In the three years prior to Hyde taxpayers footed the bill for an average of 300,000 abortions per year (Google it).

-Until last week Biden held firmly to the conviction that the Hyde amendment was a necessary tool to ensure fairness for both sides.
+Until recently Biden held firmly to the conviction that the Hyde amendment was a necessary tool to ensure fairness for both sides.
 The passing of Hyde still allowed abortion to take place in every state and in nearly every situation imaginable.
 It also prevented those opposed to abortion from being forced to pay for it.
 Mr. Biden has repeatedly stated that while he is personally opposed to abortion he does not feel it’s his place to tell others what they should or shouldn’t believe about such a weighty issue.
 He also believed until last week that those opposed to abortion should not be forced to pay for abortions.
 Apparently, presidential campaigns have a way of messing with one’s deeply held convictions.

 I get that there are mammoth partisan rifts concerning this issue.
 It is fair to say that the vast majority of Democrats are in favor of abortion with few if any restrictions while most Republicans are opposed to abortion or are in favor of placing some limitations on the practice.
 Forty percent (give or take) of the country is firmly opposed to abortion.
 Forty percent (give or take) is totally for abortion.
 Then there are the twenty percent (or so) who fall into the mushy middle where they don’t love abortion but don’t want to see it outlawed either.